vari-ang/rest-api-template-go/README.md

-# Product API
+# REST API Template

-Go based Product API built using the Gorilla Toolkit [https://www.gorillatoolkit.org/](https://www.gorillatoolkit.org/)
+You can clone this repo as a template to generate a RESTful API web server in Go using the Gorilla Toolkit [https://www.gorillatoolkit.org/](https://www.gorillatoolkit.org/)

 ## Documentation